Industrial-Shields/node-librpiplc/README.md

-# rpiplc-node-addon
+# node-librpiplc

 ### by Industrial Shields
-rpiplc-node-addon implements some common applications on industrial environments for Raspberry based Industrial Shields PLCs.
-It performs the following functions:
+**node-librpiplc** provides a NodeJS wrapper for the librpiplc C library, enabling JavaScript applications to interface with the GPIOs of Raspberry Pi based Industrial Shields PLCs:
-* Analog reads and writes
+* Analog reads and write
 * Digital reads and writes
 * Relay controlling

 ## Prerequisites